-If you are young then you'll probably think I am getting on a bit (60), but I'm very young in spirit and in mind.
-I'm always learning.
+I'm very young in spirit and in mind. and I'm always learning.

 Here is my background:

 Until my mid-30's I worked in sales management.
 I then developed a keen interest in software development.
 I found myself a job as a junior developer and studied on a day-release basis at University for five years to gain a BSc. degree with commendation in computer science.
-I then progressed from software engineer to freelance programmer and later freelance consultant in the U.K. and in Switzerland.
+I then progressed from software engineer to freelance programmer and later freelance consultant in London and in Zürich.

 I enjoyed a two-year contract as a mentor to software development teams at UBS, a major Swiss bank.
 I was then recruited by Credit Suisse First Boston and was contracted there for three years in all, with responsibility for configuration and maintenance of their web and application severs, and control of the deployment of software to them.

 In 2002 I moved to Latvia and opened a restaurant.
 Two years later I opened a second restaurant and a bar.
-Three years ago I sold the business to retire and take things easier.
+Five years ago I sold the business to retire early and take things easier.

-Since giving up the business I've found I like the freedom from stress but I need to stay busy.
-So for the past two and a half years I've worked online.
+Since giving up the business I've enjoyed the freedom from stress but I need to stay busy.
+So for the past four years I've been working online.

 I've had a number of clients and tasks, but my main employer has been a sales training company in Australia.
-There I manage development projects for interactive online training, write copy, recruit contractors, ensure compliance with controlling government agencies etc. I also introduced them to Podio, set everything up for them and continue to manage it.
-I also do all their I.T. work.
+There I managed development projects for interactive online training, wrote copy, recruited contractors, ensured compliance with controlling government agencies etc. I also introduced them to Podio, set everything up for them and managed the system.
+I also handled all their I.T. work.

 The following refers to Podio only.
 If you've no need of my Podio skills then you need read no further.